Robyn Byrne: Career

 At the end of September 2022, she was selected by the national federation to participate in the 2022 WDF Europe Cup.
 On the second day of the tournament, she advanced to the quarter-finals of the singles competition, where she lost to eventual gold medalist Beau Greaves by 2–5 in legs.
 On the third day, she advanced to the quarter-finals of the pairs competition, where she played together with Katie Sheldon.
 They lost to Lerena Rietbergen and Anca Zijlstra from Netherlands by 1–4 in legs.
 In the team tournament, she was eliminated in the quarter-finals.

+In 2023, Byrne won her maiden PDC Women's Series title, defeating Laura Turner 5–1 in the final after beating Lisa Ashton in the semi-final.
+Her women's series performances meant that she qualified as the fourth seed for the 2023 Women's World Matchplay.
+After beating Rhian O'Sullivan 4–3 in the quarter-final, she lost 3–5 to eventual champion Beau Greaves in the semi-final.

+Byrne failed to qualify for the 2024 Women's World Matchplay, but enjoyed success towards the end of the year by winning the 2024 WDF Europe Cup, defeating Noa-Lynn van Leuven 7–4 in the final.
+Byrne also won a second PDC Women's Series title, defeating Lisa Ashton and Fallon Sherrock in the quarter- and semi-final before beating Lorraine Winstanley 5–2 in the final.
+In doing so, she became the seventh woman to win multiple Women's Series titles.
+In June 2025, she secured qualification for the 2025 Women's World Matchplay, but lost to Ashton 4–2 in the quarter-final.